 A contract can be a complicated document.
 It’s smart to get as much in writing as possible, but there may be different interpretations of “standard” wording.
-Ask questions to ensure you completely understand what you’re signing.
+Make sure to ask questions to ensure you completely understand what you’re signing.

 Have your employment attorney review the contract to point out any issues you may not know about.
-Make sure you know what you’re agreeing to when it comes to leaving the practice, non-compete disclosures, partnerships, patient ownership and benefits.
+It’s also important to know what you’re agreeing to when it comes to leaving the practice, non-compete disclosures, partnerships, patient ownership and benefits.

-Remember, you can negotiate almost anything.
-Negotiation is just that, so be ready for some give and take.
+Remember, you can negotiate almost anything, but be ready for some give and take.
 Know what matters most to you and be willing to make a concession or two to get it.

 Your locum tenens rate or your salary should be based on your specialty’s market demand and the facility’s location.
 Use a site like Glassdoor.com or Salary.com to check the going rate.

 Benefits go beyond compensation and healthcare insurance.
 You may be offered student loan repayment aid or a signing bonus.
 Additionally, be ready to negotiate if you’d like additional vacation time or time off for CME obligations.

 RVU stands for "relative value unit."
 Some physician employers use a RVU formula to calculate compensation or bonuses for physicians.
 A RVU assigns value for the additional work you do beyond the hours you’re assigned.
 It gives you a piece of the game that’s an incentive to keep productivity high.

 A guarantee supplements salary while the practice is being built as the physician achieves high productivity.
 Usually, a guarantee is for the first two years.
 The third year, it’s yours to earn.

 Some facilities and even practices will offer packages to move you and your family to a new home within reasonable commuting distance to your new position.